-Fernando Sor‘s Op.31, Etude No. 1: Andante is a fine composition in C major that’s perfect for students at the beginner level.
-This piece is especially effective for those wishing to practice reading harmony (two or more notes played at the same time), while also learning to bring out a clear and definitive melody.
+Fernando Sor‘s Op.31, Etude No. 1: Andante is a nice composition in C major that’s perfect for students at the beginner level.
+This piece is especially effective for those wishing to practice reading harmony (two or more notes played at the same time).
+You’ll also learn how to bring out a clear and definitive melody.

 The piece is in 3/4 time, and often features a dance-like pulse emphasizing beats one and three.

-While at first it appears this etude seems to only have two voices, we see a third voice appear in measure 7 (evidenced by a quarter rest preceding the two dotted half notes in the bass and treble voices).
+While at first it appears this etude seems to only have two voices, we see a third voice appear in measure 7.
+This is indicated by a quarter rest preceding the two dotted half notes in the bass and treble voices.

-Players will also want to account for the pickup measure, and notice how that results in irregular rhythms in measure 16 (the first repeat) and the final measure.
+You’ll also want to account for the pickup measure, and notice how that results in irregular rhythms in measure 16 (the first repeat) and in the final measure.